Hassannawazish/stereo_camera_system/README.md

   pip install numpy opencv-python opencv-contrib-python matplotlib scipy scikit-image

 ## Camera Callibration using checkerboard images and dump all parameters into json file.
-camera calibration for both left and right cameras using a checkerboard pattern, computes the intrinsic parameters of each camera, and then performs stereo calibration to align the two cameras.
+- Camera calibration for both left and right cameras using a checkerboard pattern, computes the intrinsic parameters of each camera, and then performs stereo calibration to align the two cameras.
+- Calibration data is saved in a JSON file stereo_calibration.json.
+- Stereo calibration computes:

+    Rotation Matrix (R): The rotation between the two cameras.

+    Translation Vector (T): The translation between the two cameras.

+    Essential Matrix (E): Describes the relation between corresponding points in the two images.

+    Fundamental Matrix (F): Relates points between the stereo pair of images.